ShaneWilmes/Updated-Professional-Portfolio/README.md

 # Updated-Professional-Portfolio
-Updatted and new professional portfolio for Junior Full Stack Developer
+Updated and new professional portfolio for Junior Full Stack Developer

 # Features
 -HTML